favalot/genassist4j/README.md

 ## 4. Run Test Cases from Source

 This project uses Spotless to format code.
-If you make any mo
+If you make any modifications, please remember to format the code.

+## 5. Support
+Don’t hesitate to ask!
+[Open an is